Collection Agencies Orange County CA: OC Market & Recovery Guide

 Phase 1 — Licensed demand.
 California’s Debt Collection Licensing Act (Financial Code §100000 et seq.) requires all collection agencies to be licensed through the DFPI.
 A formal demand from a DFPI-licensed agency citing the debt, 10% prejudgment interest (California Constitution Article XV, §1), and a clear deadline.

 Phase 2 — Amicable collection.
 Resolution rates for OC commercial debts under 12 months: approximately 60-70%.
-Orange County's professional business community responds to documented, professional demands.
-The agency should understand sector-specific dynamics — a medical device manufacturer in Irvine operates differently than a construction company in Anaheim.
+Orange County’s professional business community responds to documented, professional demands.

 Choosing an OC Agency

-OC Superior Court access.
+Verify DFPI licensing through the DFPI’s online database.
+Unlicensed collection is prohibited in California.
 The agency should work with attorneys who file regularly in Orange County — not just LA County.
 Local rules and judge preferences differ.